Polish alphabet. Polish alphabet with transcription, pronunciation and translation. Soft sounds of the Polish alphabet

 • Yankovsky

-Regarding verbs in Polish, the following rule applies: no ending after letters such as [T].
-In addition to it, there is another universal rule: in almost all cases, the ending [-s] is read as [-uv].
-For example, "Krakow" would be pronounced as "Krakow".
+The following rule applies to verbs in Polish: there is no ending after letters such as [T].
+Besides this, there is one more universal rule: in almost all cases the ending [-s] is read as [-uv].
+For example, "Krakow" would be pronounced "Krakow".

-The Polish language has much in common with Russian.
-The rules of phonetics and grammar are quite similar.
-Russian-Polish transcription is easily perceived.
-In addition, Russian-Polish phrasebooks are sold in many stores.
+The Polish language has a lot in common with Russian.
+Both the rules of phonetics and grammar are quite similar.
+Russian-Polish transcription is easily understood.
+In addition, Russian-Polish phrase books are sold in many stores.
 Russian-Polish phrasebooks or tutorials will make your trip to Poland much easier.

 Lesson 1 – Alphabet